rootstrap/blog/content/How to integrate a Typography System in React Native the right way - Agustina Chaer.md

 Taking the naming convention and hierarchy of text components from the web makes it very easy to understand and remember.
 As you may have noticed, with the use of prop-types, it is very easy to notice if you misspelled a type when setting it on an instance of said component.

-Although adding custom fonts to your React Native project is out of scope for this article, you might find (link here) this article useful where we go over that subject ([How to customize fonts in React Native](https://www.rootstrap.com/blog/how-to-customize-fonts-in-react-native/))
+Although adding custom fonts to your React Native project is out of scope for this article, you might find (link here) this article useful where we cover that subject ([How to customize fonts in React Native](https://www.rootstrap.com/blog/how-to-customize-fonts-in-react-native/))

-## Conclusions
+## Conclusion

 As you can see, the solution is very clean and simple, but it fixes a problem in a component that is so basic that it is also often overlooked.
 Putting a bit of time and thought into these kinds of components that make up the core DNA of our apps can go a long way.